sudkc37/Confounder-Adjusted-CFE/README.md

-Counterfactual Explanation for Tabular Dataset
+Counterfactual Explanation for Tabular Dataset.

 I am using Bayesian network to get the DAGs to identify the confounder before training and then masking them to get confounder free training model.